 What Is Hernia Mesh?

 The FDA states that a hernia occurs when an organ, intestine, or fatty tissue squeezes through an area in the surrounding muscle or connective tissue, usually the abdominal wall.
 People suffer hernias most commonly while trying to lift heavy weights.
-Other causes of hernias include pregnancy (because of the pressure on the abdomen), notable weight gains, or possibly constipation that causes straining during bowel movements.
+Other causes of hernias include pregnancy (because of the pressure on the abdomen), notable weight gain, or possibly constipation that causes straining during bowel movements.

-The FDA states that the most common types of hernias include ventral hernias in the general abdominal or ventral wall, hiatal hernias along the upper stomach or diaphragm inside the abdomen, inguinal hernias in the inner groin, femoral hernias in the upper thigh or outer groin, umbilical hernias at the belly button, and incisional hernias that occurs through incisions or scars in the abdomen.
+The FDA states that the most common types of hernias include ventral hernias in the general abdominal or ventral wall, hiatal hernias along the upper stomach or diaphragm inside the abdomen, inguinal hernias in the inner groin, femoral hernias in the upper thigh or outer groin, umbilical hernias at the belly button, and incisional hernias that occur through incisions or scars in the abdomen.

 The FDA defines surgical mesh as a medical device used to provide additional support to weakened or damaged tissue.
 Most surgical mesh devices are constructed from synthetic materials or animal tissue.
 The animal-derived mesh is absorbable.
 Synthetic materials may be absorbable, non-absorbable, or a combination of absorbable and non-absorbable materials.